donejs/donejs/docs/guides/place-my-order.md

 @sourceref guides/place-my-order/steps/creating-homepage/home.component
 @highlight 8-17

-Here we created a [can.Component](http://canjs.com/docs/can.Component.html) named `pmo-home` using a [web-component](http://webcomponents.org/) style declaration.
+Here we created a [can-component](http://canjs.com/doc/can-component.html) named `pmo-home`.
 This particular component is just a basic template, it does not have much in the way of styles or functionality.

 ### Create the order history element